fabrix-app/docs/en/config/routes.md

 ### Access Control

-Pre-requisites can be defined for a route, which are a list of [fabrix Policies](../build/policy.md) that must pass before the route handler is invoked.
+Pre-requisites can be defined for a route, which are a list of [Fabrix Policies](../build/policy.md) that must pass before the route handler is invoked.

 ```js
 export const routes = {